shakthiramasamy/shakthiramasamy.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a medical doctor, researcher interested in
+I'm a medical doctor and researcher with interests in radiology, medical imaging, interventional radiology, interventional oncology, global health, deep learning, artificial intelligence, and computer vision.